JordanMartinez/purescript-cookbook/CONTRIBUTING.md

     1. Link to any other resources that a reader might find helpful.
 No need for detailed explanations of libraries here.
     1. List the `npm` dependencies your recipe uses (if any).
 1. Regenerate the table of recipes by running `make readme` while in the root folder
 1. Submit a PR.
-The first line should read `Fixes #X` where `X` refers to the original "Recipe Request" issue you claimed.
+   - If this addresses a "Recipe Request" issue, the first line should read `Fixes #X` where `X` is the issue number.

 ### Principles